MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 ms.author: rumant
 ---

-# Configuring the chargeable components of a quote line
+# Configure the chargeable components of a quote line

 _**Applies To:** Lite deployment - deal to proforma invoicing_